caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [agno-agi/agno](https://github.com/agno-agi/agno) - The unified stack for Agent Engineering: framework, runtime and control plane.
+*   [agno-agi/agno](https://github.com/agno-agi/agno) - Build, run, manage multi-agent systems.

 *   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.